 - Ensure we are clear on our boundaries and roles and responsibilities by agreeing this within the supervision contract (Appendix 2: Supervision Contract);

-- Be proactive and contribute to the agenda for the session, highlighting and providing the supervisor with narrative on the cases they wish to discuss by completing the ICS supervision form, which must be sent to a team manager 2 days in advance of supervision.
-(We don't have to discuss every case, however any high risk cases and pre-proceedings cases should be discussed on a monthly basis and any others that are professionally important to us);
+- Be proactive and contribute to the agenda for the session, highlighting and providing the supervisor with narrative on the cases they wish to discuss (in Children's Social Care this is done by completing the ICS supervision form, which must be sent to a team manager 2 days in advance of supervision - see the table above for the minimum frequency at which children/young people should be discussed);

-- Ensure that we are continuing to meet our practice objectives found within our PR&D action plan;
+- Ensure that we are continuing to meet our practice objectives found within our My Time action plan;

 - Be prepared to discuss learning & development and how it has affected our practice.
 Discuss any opportunities for progression;